arcjet/example-nestjs/README.md

 npm ci
 ```

-1. Rename `.env.local.example` to `.env.local` and add your Arcjet key.
+3. Rename `.env.local.example` to `.env.local` and add your Arcjet key.

-2. Start the dev server
+4. Start the dev server

 ```bash
 npm run start
 ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Try it out